 Parent PLUS loans are federal loans that graduate or professional students and parents of dependent undergraduate students can use to help pay for college or career school.
 Enables parents with qualifying credit to borrow from the Government to help with education expenses for their dependent student.
 Loan amounts vary with qualification.

-The FAFSA application, along with information from your 2015 tax return (&/or your parents if you are a dependent student) will determine your eligibility for Federal Grant money and Direct Student and Parent Plus loans.
-The maximum award is $5,920 for the 2017/2018 award year.
+The FAFSA application, along with information from your 2017 tax return (&/or your parents if you are under the age of 24) will determine your eligibility for Federal Grant money and Direct Student and Parent Plus loans.
+The maximum award is $6,195 for the 2019 - 2020 award year.
 Additional household information may be required to fully establish eligibility.

 Independent students are one or more of the following: